TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Conditions/Reference/Index.rst

 "var1", "var2" ... from above.

 You can use multiple conditions in one by separating them with a comma.
-The comma then acts as alogical disjunction, that means the whole condition evaluates to true,whenever *one or more* of its operands are true.
+The comma then acts as a logical disjunction, that means the whole condition evaluates to true, whenever *one or more* of its operands are true.